Written and Created by PaperCraftCentral Susan

 Stampin' Up! has some great tips to change ribbon colours.
 At one of Stampin' Up's amazing Conventions held in Australia they revealed the secret.
 (Incidentally, I felt very blessed to be able to attend that Convention for all the fun and the chance to try out new products, and of course for the friendship and the tips we all exchanged.
 If you ever get a chance to attend a Stampin' Up! event, I highly recommend it).

-If you choose to use the Stampin' Pastels, simply spritz down your ribbon with water to dampen it first.
+1. If you choose to use the Stampin' Pastels, simply spritz down your white ribbon with water to dampen it first.

 Hint: I keep water in a small bottle with a spray cap just for such purposes.
 It's amazing how useful a bottle of water with a fine spray nozzle can be in papercrafting!

-You could also try lightening or achieving a stained effect by spraying some of the ink you put on the ribbon with your water spritzer.
+3. You could try lightening or achieving a stained effect by spraying some of the ink you put on the ribbon with your water spritzer or with alcohol.

 Now you know how to color ribbons!
 Enjoy getting inky.
 Remember you can always get ink off your fingers with shampoo afterward!